TheMulhima/Lumafly/README.md

 - Search through and download the mods you like.
 - Mods appear in the top left corner of the game title screen after installation.
 - Enable/Disable mods from affecting the game using the toggle and update outdated mods using the orange update button.
-- If you are unable to connect to the internet, Scarab can be launched in offline mode where you can toggle mods/api.
+- If you are unable to connect to the internet, Lumafly can be launched in offline mode where you can toggle mods/api.

-## Screenshot: What Scarab+ looks like
+## Screenshot: What Lumafly looks like

 ![demo](https://github.com/TheMulhima/Scarab/blob/static-resources/Readme%20Assets/ModList.png?raw=true)